 This is the best-case scenario for a case management solution.
 However, there are a lot of CMS options on the market.
-Each has its own strengths, features, and pricing models, so it can take a lot of research and consideration to find the right legal software for your firm.
+Each has its own strengths, features, and pricing models; thus, it can take a lot of research and consideration to find the right legal software for your firm.
 To help you determine the best option for you, let’s look at the high level benefits that plaintiffs’ firms should look for in case management software.

 What benefits does case management software offer plaintiffs’ firms?

 You’ve probably heard your share of the marketing hype about case management software.
 You may have also heard how embracing this data-driven tech will revolutionize your firm’s business, win you huge amounts of revenue, and take all the hard work out of legal practice.
 A lot of content about CMS is brand-funded exaggeration.
 The objective, of course, is to sell you on particular solutions regardless of how well the software actually fits your firm’s needs.